-Title LXIV of the Anti-Money Laundering Act, better known as the Corporate Transparency Act (or “CTA”), was passed by Congress in 2021.
-Going into effect on January 1st, 2024 the act will require companies (called “Reporting Companies”) to report their beneficial owners.
+Title LXIV of the Anti-Money Laundering Act, better known as the Corporate Transparency Act (or “CTA”), was passed by Congress in 2021, and went into effect on January 1st, 2024.
+The Act requires companies (called “Reporting Companies“) to report their beneficial owners.
 This post will explore when a report is necessary, what to include and and who to report to.

 It’s important that all Reporting Companies answer the following two questions:

-1. Is your company required to report, i.e. is a Reporting Company, or does is it exempt?
+- Is your company required to report, i.e. is your company indeed a Reporting Company, or is it exempt?

-2. If your company is a Reporting Company, who are its Beneficial Owners that the company is required to include in its BOIR?
+- If your company is a Reporting Company, who are its Beneficial Owners?
+Such Beneficial Owners must be included in your company’s Beneficial Ownership Information Report (or “BOIR“)?

 The CTA defines a beneficial owner as individuals who own or control at least 25% of the ownership interest in a Reporting Company, or who otherwise exercise “substantial control” over a Reporting Company.
 This means a Reporting Company is required to report of Beneficial Ownership Information (or “BOI“) for not only prominent shareholders, but also individuals who are high in the chain of command, such as CEOs, directors or chairmen.
 These requirements are an “and/or”, meaning only one of the criteria has to be met in order for a report to be necessary.
 A CEO may not have any ownership of the company, but the CEO will still have to be reported as a beneficial owner due to the importance of that position.